top of page

 Tortilla Chips & Waterproof Mascara

-I’ve been in inpatient treatment again for just over one month now, but I came to the realisation fairly early on that putting on a bit...
+I’ve been in inpatient treatment for just over one month now.
+I came to the realisation fairly early on in this admission that putting on...

 The Grapes of Wrath

-I stopped counting and writing down how many grapes I could have in a single sitting a while ago.
-I have become content with not having...
+A while ago now, I stopped counting and jotting down the number of grapes I was eating in a single sitting.
+I have become content with...

 The cat genuinely eats better than I do